Akaflieg-Freiburg/enroute/generatedSources/manual/_sources/07-referenceTechnology/01-trafficData.rst.txt

 Communication
 ^^^^^^^^^^^^^

-**Enroute Flight Navigation** expects that the traffic receiver deploys a WLAN network via Wi-Fi and publishes traffic data via that network.
-In order to support a wide range of devices, including flight simulators, the app listens to several network addresses simultaneously and understands a variety of protocols.

-**Enroute Flight Navigation** watches the following data channels, in order of preference.
+In order to support a wide range of devices, including flight simulators, **Enroute Flight Navigation** listens to several data channels simultaneously and understands a variety of protocols.
+By default, **Enroute Flight Navigation** watches the following data channels.
+This should cover a large part of the devices presently on the market.

+- A TCP connection to port 2000 at the IP addresses 10.10.10.10, where the app expects a stream of FLARM/NMEA sentences.
 - A TCP connection to port 2000 at the IP addresses 192.168.1.1, where the app expects a stream of FLARM/NMEA sentences.
 - A TCP connection to port 2000 at the IP addresses 192.168.10.1, where the app expects a stream of FLARM/NMEA sentences.
+- A TCP connection to port 2000 at the IP addresses 192.168.4.1, where the app expects a stream of FLARM/NMEA sentences.
+- A TCP connection to port 2000 at the IP addresses 192.168.42.1, where the app expects a stream of FLARM/NMEA sentences.
 - A UDP connection to port 4000, where the app expects datagrams in GDL90 or XGPS format.
 - A UDP connection to port 49002, where the app expects datagrams in GDL90 or XGPS format.

+Users can configure additional data channels between **Enroute Flight Navigation** and traffic data receivers with Bluetooth Classic interfaces.

+Data Formats
+^^^^^^^^^^^^

 **Enroute Flight Navigation** expects traffic data in the following formats.